acbsp/bonafide.guru/en/contents.rst

 *shastras* where there is *diksha-guru*\ discussed, for instance: (B.g. verse 4.34); (Mundaka Upanishad 1.2.12); (S.B., 11.2.21); (C.C.,
 Adi.,1.32).
-Maharaja gives non authoritative scheme of *guru-parampara* which differs from that given by Srila Prabhupada in Bhagavad-gita.
+Maharaja gives non authoritative scheme of *guru-parampara* which differs from that given by Srila Prabhupada in Bhagavad-gītā.
 Narayana Maharaja brings forth his own speculations of *diksha-guru*\ meaning, for instance he writes: "If our *diksha-guru*\ is unable to free us from all the stages of the sins, it